Fast Ethernet: 100BASE-SX

 100BASE-SX is a version of Fast Ethernet over optical fiber standardized in TIA/EIA-785-1-2002.
 It is a lower-cost, shorter-distance alternative to 100BASE-FX.
 Because of the shorter wavelength used (850 nm) and the shorter distance supported (up to 300 m), 100BASE-SX may use less expensive optical components.

 Because it uses the same wavelength as 10BASE-FL, the 10 Mbit/s version of Ethernet over optical fiber, 100BASE-SX can be backward-compatible with 10BASE-FL.
-Cost and compatibility makes 100BASE-SX an option for those upgrading from 10BASE-FL and who do not require longer distances.
+Cost and compatibility make 100BASE-SX an option for those upgrading from 10BASE-FL and who do not require longer distances.

 100BASE-LX10

 100BASE-LX10 is a version of Fast Ethernet over optical fiber standardized in 802.3ah-2004 clause 58.
 It has a 10 km reach over a pair of single-mode fibers.

 100BASE-BX10

 100BASE-BX10 is a version of Fast Ethernet over optical fiber standardized in 802.3ah-2004 clause 58.
 It uses an optical multiplexer to split TX and RX signals into different wavelengths on the same fiber.
 It has a 10 km reach over a single strand of single-mode fiber.